 Miguel Garcia Casas, born in 1994 in Les Coves de Vinromà, Spain, studied in Madrid and Bern.

-Currently, Miguel serves as Principal Trombone with the Frankfurter Oper- und Museumsorchester and as a teacher at the Hochschule für Musik Mainz.
+From 2018 until 2026 he was Principal Trombone of the Frankfurter Opern- und Museumsorchester and between 2022 and 2026 teacher at the Hochschule für Musik Mainz.

 João Martinho, born in 1991 in Guimarães, Portugal, studied in Porto and Berlin.